A struggle for democracy!

 than evidence of their exploitation of others.
 Such beliefs develop into an acceptance of a ‘natural order’ in which some are

-and decision-makers, which in turn provides them with the opportunity to continue the cycle of exploitation and acquisition.
-This
+decision-makers, which in turn provides them with the opportunity to continue the cycle of exploitation and acquisition.
+This state of

-state of affairs describes the mindset, or the cultural filter, embodied in individualism, meritocracy, and elitism……whether
+affairs describes the mindset, or the cultural filter, embodied in individualism, meritocracy, and elitism……whether capitalist or

-Other learners are seen as ‘enemies’ with whom you are in competition and conflict as each strive for their own survival.
+learners are seen as ‘enemies’ with whom you are in competition and conflict as each strive for their own survival.
+Relationships

 The ethics of meritocracy and individualism have given all the ‘goods’ of society to the few, and left the majority in poverty and